TexDor/.github/profile/README.md

 ## Hi there 👋

-Welcome to DextTor organization page.
+Welcome to the DextTor organization page.